 - (f) Emergency action. - >>(1)<<When in the opinion of the Building Official, there is actual or immediate danger of the failure or collapse of a building or structure, or there is a health, windstorm or fire hazard, he may order the occupants to vacate, temporarily close for use or occupancy the rights-of-way thereto, sidewalks, streets or adjacent buildings or nearby area and institute such other temporary safeguards, including securing the building or structure, as he may deem necessary under the circumstances, and may employ the necessary labor and materials to perform the required work as expeditiously as possible.
 In such event, the operation of the notice and hearing requirements of this Section shall be suspended as reasonably necessary in the opinion of the Building Official to redress the emergency situation.
-Costs incurred in the performance of such emergency work shall be paid by the appropriate governmental authority and upon the recording in the public records of this county a certificate executed by the Building Official, certifying the amount so expended, the same shall become a lien against the property involved. - >>(2) When the Building Official orders an occupied residential building with 25 or more units to be vacated, as authorized in sec.
-8-5(f)(1), and deems that the actual or immediate danger of the failure or collapse of a building or structure, or health, windstorm, or fire hazard, is a result of the negligent or intentional act or failure to act by the owner of the building to be vacated, the owner shall, within
+Costs incurred in the performance of such emergency work shall be paid by the appropriate governmental authority and upon the recording in the public records of this county a certificate executed by the Building Official, certifying the amount so expended, the same shall become a lien against the property involved. - >>(2) When the Building Official orders an occupied residential building, unit, or units to be vacated, as authorized in Sec.
+8-5(f)(1), and deems that the actual or immediate danger of the failure or collapse of a building, unit, or structure, or health, windstorm, or fire hazard, is a result of the negligent or intentional act or failure to act by the owner, the owner shall, within eight hours from the time of the order to vacate, make, or cause to be made, all necessary arrangements to relocate the displaced residents into housing that is safe, sanitary, and secure until such time that the building, unit, or units are made safe for re-occupation, or for at least a three-month period, and the owner shall pay or cause to be paid all of the reasonable expenses involved in such relocation.
+Reasonable efforts should be made to notify the owner of these obligations in writing on letterhead from the Building Official, however, failure to provide such notice shall not affect the enforcement of this ordinance.
+If the owner fails to relocate displaced residents within eight hours, County personnel shall be empowered to assist in the relocation by providing crisis housing placement and three meals a day for seven days immediately following the eight-hour period for the owner to comply.
+If, during that seven-day period, the owner fails to timely relocate displaced residents as described herein, County personnel shall be empowered to provide displaced residents with financial assistance to obtain temporary housing.
+The financial assistance shall be in an amount not to exceed three months' fair market rent, as defined by the United States Department of Housing and Urban Development.
+If the owner fails to timely relocate displaced residents as described herein, the owner shall pay all reasonable expenses incurred by the County, in accordance with the following:

-&lt;sup>1 Words stricken through and/or [[double bracketed]] shall be deleted.
+1 Words stricken through and/or [[double bracketed]] shall be deleted.
 Words underscored and/or >>double arrowed<< constitute the amendment proposed.
 Remaining provisions are now in effect and remain unchanged.